 In the second position, Maim the Disillusioned inflicts torment on your enemies for even more condi damage, while Phantasmal Haste temporary empowers your phantasms after their creation.
 The best option for the final slot is the Phantasmal Force that further increases your phantasms’ damage.
 At the same time, Master of Fragmentation can also be considered, since it enhances the shatter skills what works great with Shatter Storm.

 Chronomancer – as it was with basically every other GW2 professions, the Heart of Thorns elite specialization opened up a lot of new possibilities for the Mesmer class.
 Thematically, Chronomancers have a possibility of impacting time.
 Their new shatter skill – Continuum Split, allows them to go back in time to get back the lost health, endurance and cooldowns.
 It also provides access to shields and well skills.

 Gameplay-wise Chronomancers is one most powerful supports in the current meta.
 They’re definitely not pure healers, but they bring a ton of utility and boons.
 They utilize wells for healing and other various effects and provide powerful buffs to their team.

 The minor Chronomancer traits provide extra mobility and cooldown reduction.
 With major traits, you have a few choices.
-In the first slot, All’s Well That Ends Well grants your well abilities extra healing.
+In the first slot, All’s Well That Ends Well grants your good abilities extra healing.
 The other option – Time Catches Up, accelerates your illusions and empowers shatter skills.

 In the second position pretty much everybody goes for Improved Alacrity since access to this specific, cooldown-reducing boon is one of the main selling points of Chronomancer.
 For the final slot, you should probably go with Seize the Moment to get the quickness boon that accelerates your spell casting.